cnabio/cnab-spec/100-CNAB.md

 - The initial draft of the spec included a `manifest.json`, a `ui.json` and a `parameters.json`.
 The `bundle.json` is now the only metadata file, containing what was formerly spread across those three.
 - The top-level `/cnab` directory was added to the bundle format due to conflicts with file hierarchy.
 - The signal handling method was discarded after early research showed its limitations.
 The replacement uses environment variables to trigger actions.
-- The credential set and claims concepts were introduced to cover areas upon which the original spec was silent.
-- The generic action `run` has been replaced by specific actions: `install`, `uninstall`, `upgrade`, `status`.
+- The generic action `run` has been replaced by specific actions: `install`, `uninstall`, `upgrade`.
+- The `status` action has been removed.
+- Registries, security, and claims have all be moved to separate specifications.

 Next section: [The bundle.json definition](101-bundle-json.md)